BrunoASMauricio/ProjectBase/README.md

 ### General

+- [ ] Add auto-test option that pulls each repository independently, loads and builds the project, runs all tests and checks if everything went ok
+- [ ] Consecutive failures should only make ProjectBase quit if they happen in quick succession
 - [ ] Add option to disable dense logging
 - [ ] Allow configs.json at root level
 - [ ] Provide "code only" view into a project